UMAprotocol/UMIPs/UMIPs/IS_RELAY_VALID_PI_DRAFT.md

 The ancillary data should also contain the field `relayAncillaryDataHash`.
 This should have been emitted by the `BridgePool` with the [DepositRelayed](https://github.com/UMAprotocol/protocol/blob/b588e83ca548a2a0d59b36f02ec9800afce28dec/packages/core/contracts/insured-bridge/BridgePool.sol#L135-L141) event.
 If no event exists with that hash, the relay is invalid.

 In the same event, the voter should see a `depositData` field containing `DepositData` struct.
 The `DepositData` struct should contain a `chainId` field.
-This field should be used to call `whitelistedTokens(mainnetTokenAddress, chainId)` and take the first argument.
-This first argument should be the deposit contract address on the chain specified by the chainId (arbitrum or optimism).
+This field should be used to call `depositContracts(chainId)` and take the `depositContract` value in the struct (first element).
+This should be the deposit contract address on the chain specified by the chainId (arbitrum or optimism).
 The voter should query this contract for the [FundsDeposited](https://github.com/UMAprotocol/protocol/blob/b588e83ca548a2a0d59b36f02ec9800afce28dec/packages/core/contracts-ovm/insured-bridge/implementation/BridgeDepositBox.sol#L73-L84) event to verify that its fields match the corresponding `DepositData` struct fields on mainnet exactly.
 If there is any difference, the relay is invalid.

 In the `RelayData` struct in the DepositRelayed event queried earlier, there is a field called `realizedLpFeePct`.
+Note: the `RelayData` struct is called `relay` in the event, and to decode the `realizedFeePct` field, one may need to decode with web3.js/ethers and extract the 4th field, since structs are sommetimes decoded as tuples rather than a struct with named fields.
 This field is specifified by the relayer and needs to be computed using the `quoteTimestamp` specified in the `depositData`.
 The algorithm for computing the `realizedLpFeePct` is specified here:

 (TBD, [link to implementation](https://github.com/UMAprotocol/protocol/blob/b588e83ca548a2a0d59b36f02ec9800afce28dec/packages/sdk/src/across/feeCalculator.ts#L78-L82) and uses AAVE interest rate models for each l1Token address).

 If the algorithm above doesn't produce a matching `realizedLPFeePct`, the relay is invalid.

 If the relay is invalid, the price should be `0`.
-If the relay is valid, it should be `1e18`.
+If the relay is valid, it should be `1`.
+Note: all price values should be scaled by `1e18`.

 # Price Feed Implementation